bgoonz/docs-collection/github/organizations/managing-organization-settings/deleting-an-organization-account.md

 ---
 title: Deleting an organization account
-intro: 'When you delete an organization, all repositories, forks of private repositories, wikis, issues, pull requests, and Project or Organization Pages are deleted as well. {% ifversion fpt %}The organization name becomes available for use on a new user or organization account, and your billing will end.{% endif %}'
+intro: "When you delete an organization, all repositories, forks of private repositories, wikis, issues, pull requests, and Project or Organization Pages are deleted as well. {% ifversion fpt %}The organization name becomes available for use on a new user or organization account, and your billing will end.{% endif %}"
 redirect_from:
   - /articles/deleting-an-organization-account
   - /github/setting-up-and-managing-organizations-and-teams/deleting-an-organization-account
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams